• Applying for a New License (Teen Drivers) in Texas

 • Enrollment in a VOE program that requires the applicant to be licensed to participate

-You and your parent, legal guardian, or employer (if there is no legal guardian) must file a Minor’s Restricted Driver License Application (DL-77) and, if applicable, a Verification of Enrollment and Attendance Form.
+You and your parent, legal guardian, or employer (if there is no legal guardian) must file a Application for Texas Hardship Driver License (Form DL-77).
+You may also need a Verification of Enrollment and Attendance Form (VOE).

 The Texas Department of Safety will determine whether or not the MRDL is justified on a case-by-case basis.